Dead Kennedys: Royalties lawsuit

 In the late 1990s, former band members discovered they were being underpaid in terms of royalties from Alternative Tentacles.
 East Bay Ray, Klaus Flouride, and D. H. Peligro claimed that Jello Biafra had conspired to pay them lower royalty rates and then attempted to disguise the precise nature of the money owed.
 Biafra claimed that the failure to pay these royalties was an accounting mistake.

 In 1998, the other three members of the band sued Biafra over these allegedly unpaid royalties.
 A jury ruled in their favor in May 2000, finding Biafra and Alternative Tentacles "guilty of malice, oppression and fraud".
 Malice was defined for the jury as "conduct which is intended to cause injury or despicable conduct which is carried with a willful and conscious disregard for the rights of others".
 Biafra's appeal was denied in June 2003; he had to pay the outstanding royalties as well as punitive damages, and was forced to hand over the rights to the majority of Dead Kennedys' back catalogue to the Decay Music partnership.

 This dispute caused minor waves within punk circles.
 Biafra claims that East Bay Ray had long expressed displeasure with Alternative Tentacles and with the amount of money he received from them, thus the original incentive for the discovery of the back payments.
 It was found out that Alternative Tentacles was paying Dead Kennedys less per CD than all the other bands, including Biafra himself, and not informing his other bandmates, which was the fraud.
 Biafra accused the band of wanting to license the famous Dead Kennedys song "Holiday in Cambodia" for use in a Levi's jeans commercial, which the band denied.
-However, an instrumental loop from "Holiday in Cambodia" was part of the 1981 movie "Neighbors," though it was not included on the soundtrack.
+However, an instrumental loop from "Holiday in Cambodia" was part of the 1981 black comedy feature film Neighbors, though it was not included on the soundtrack.
 The band maintains that the Levi's story was completely fictitious and invented by Biafra to discredit them.